Code changes

 8. Opening vehicle doors — “the Dutch Reach” — Rule 239

-When you’re able to do so, open the door using your hand on the opposite side to the door you are opening — for example, use your left hand to open a door on your right-hand side.
-This forces a shoulder check over your shoulder, making you more likely to spot approaching cyclists or motorcyclists.
+Where you are able to do so, you should open the door using your hand on the opposite side to the door you are opening — for example, use your left hand to open a door on your right-hand side.
+This will make you turn your head to look over your shoulder, so you are then more likely to avoid causing injury to cyclists or motorcyclists passing you on the road, or to people on the pavement.

 25 March 2022 — mobile phone tightening (Rule 149)